Kay: What was that?

-Sometimes a bad guy wants something done, something none of his own men are up to the task of doing for some reason (too well known, too incompetent, whatever), and he's not about to risk his own hide in order to do it.
-So what's a bad guy to do?Get in touch with a good guy and makes him an Offer He Can't Refuse.
+Sometimes a bad guy wants something done, something he can't do himself; none of his own men can do it either, for any of a number of possible reasons.
+So what's a bad guy to do?
+Why, get in touch with someone who can do it and make him an Offer He Can't Refuse.

 There are a number of reasons this would work:

 - Something dearly important to the Hero is held at stake: